ingiebaho/NetworkEverything/Homework1/README.md

-Maria Laura was my partner
+Maria Laura was my partner and built the transmitter device.